 If you take into consideration the network congestion and any other factors, it becomes clear that these speeds cannot be reached.
 So, I tested the modem using a 300 Mbps data plan and the results were pretty good.
 The SB6141 peaked at 300 Mbps and the download speed settled for an average of 245 Mbps and the upload speed constantly revolved around 54 Mbps.

-In terms of compatibility, Arris SB6141 can be used with basically all ISPs from US (Comcast, Time Warner Cable, Cox, Charter, RCN, Cable One and so on), but if you’re in doubt, it’s always better to check out the modem compatibility list from the Internet Provider’s website.
+In terms of compatibility, Arris SB6141 can be used with almost all ISPs from US – such as Comcast, Spectrum (Time Warner Cable, Brighthouse and Charter) Cox, Suddenlink RCN, Cable One and WOW – but, if you’re in doubt, it’s always better to check out the modem compatibility list from the Internet Provider’s website.

 6. D-Link DCM-301 DOCSIS 3.0 Modem